 What is a funeral celebrant?

-A funeral celebrant is a qualified person, usually from a non-clergy background, who officiates funeral services.
+A funeral celebrant, or funeral officiant is a qualified person, usually from a non-clergy background, who officiates funeral services.
 Funeral celebrants typically help organise and conduct funerals, supporting the bereaved family every step of the way with the aim of celebrating the life of the person who has died.

-Celebrants tend to be independent and will usually be engaged by the funeral director on behalf of the family.
-A celebrant should be able to offer a non-religious funeral as well as services with prayers and spiritual themes.
-Many people choose a celebrant to conduct their loved one’s funeral as the service can be custom made to best reflect the wishes of the family and the life of the deceased.
+Funeral celebrants tend to be independent and will usually be engaged by the funeral director on behalf of the family.
+A funeral celebrant should be able to offer a non-religious funeral as well as services with prayers and spiritual themes.
+Many people choose a funeral celebrant to conduct their loved one’s funeral as the service can be custom made to best reflect the wishes of the family and the life of the deceased.

 What does a funeral celebrant do?